DigitalFlow/Open-Certification-Trainer/README.md

 `npm start`.

-Afterwards the site can be accessed on http://localhost:8080
+Afterwards the site can be accessed on http://localhost:8080.
+You can also configure the site to be accessed using a DNS name.
+Use the CERT_TRAINER_VHOST variable and set it to the domain name you'd like.
+Afterwards make sure to edit the /etc/hosts file (Linux + Windows) on your host server.
+If you plan on using this tool in your company, you need to configure your company's DNS server to redirect to your host server for the domain you configured.

 ## Courses
-Courses can currently only be added as json files by copying them to ./dist/courses when the website is running.
+Courses can be imported using the Certification Management page.
+You can press "Create New Certification" and then either enter your certification manually or import a JSON file.
-For the format of your courses, please take a look at test.json in the project root.
+For the format of your courses, please take a look at MB2-716 file in the project root.
+IDs for the certification, questions and answers don't have to be set in your import file, they will be generated automatically if they're missing.

 ## Impressions
 ### Certification Overview